dthoma6/deltaB/README.md

+This variant support GIC analysis.

 This repository includes tools to analyze $\delta B$ contributions from the magnetosphere, ionosphere, and gap-region to the magnetic field on Earth.
-This version, 1.0.0, has the ability to determine contributions from Space Weather Modeling Framework (SWMF) current densities.
+This version, 1.0.1, has the ability to determine contributions from Space Weather Modeling Framework (SWMF) current densities.